Skip to main content

 Sorry, in progress, not accepting new patients

-SPIROMICS I and SPIROMICS II are observational studies of Chronic Obstructive Pulmonary Disease (COPD).
-SPIROMICS I had two main aims: (1) To find groups of patients with COPD who share certain characteristics; (2) To find new ways of measuring whether or not COPD is getting worse and so provide new ways of testing whether a new treatment is working.
-SPIROMICS II has three primary aims.
-Aim 1 is to define the natural history of "Smokers with symptoms despite preserved spirometry" and characterize the airway mucus abnormalities underlying this condition.
-Aim 2 is to determine the radiographic precursor lesion(s) for emphysema, and identify the molecular phenotypes underlying airway disease and emphysema.
-Aim 3 is to advance understanding of the biology of COPD exacerbations through analysis of predisposing baseline phenotypes, exacerbation triggers and host inflammatory response.
+SPIROMICS I, SPIROMICS II, and SPIROMICS III are longitudinal observational studies of Chronic Obstructive Pulmonary Disease (COPD) cohort.
+SPIROMICS I had two primary aims: (1) To find groups of patients with COPD who share certain characteristics; (2) To find new ways of measuring whether or not COPD is getting worse and to provide new ways of testing whether a new treatment is working.
+SPIROMICS II had three primary aims: (1) To define the natural history of "smokers with symptoms despite preserved spirometry" and characterize the airway mucus abnormalities underlying this condition; (2) To determine the radiographic precursor lesion(s) for emphysema and identify the molecular phenotypes underlying airway disease and emphysema; (3) To advance understanding of the biology of COPD exacerbations through analysis of predisposing baseline phenotypes, exacerbation triggers and host inflammatory response.
+SPIROMICS III has three primary aims: (1) To identify the main forms of smoking-related airway disease that are caused by pathological airway mucus, their biological underpinnings, and their physiological significance; (2) To identify longitudinal trajectories in established and novel CT measures of emphysema, test how they predict COPD progression, and define their underlying biology; (3) To identify environmental and social determinants of health that impact disease severity and progression and their influence on lung structure, biology, and health disparities in COPD.

 at UCLA UCSF